-The estimation of hot water meter readings and consumption utilises the existing methodology applicable in NSW and the ACT for residential buildings with centralised hot water systems (CHWS).
-If the scheduled reading of meters (master meters and hot water sub-meters) in a CHWS has been completed with one or more resulting “missed” readings (readings that cannot be obtained due to blocked access, safety hazards, meter fault or other factors), or readings that fail validation, an estimate for each missed or failed reading will be calculated as follows.
+The estimation of hot water meter readings and consumption utilises the existing methodology applicable in NSW and the ACT for buildings with centralised hot water systems (CHWS).
+If the scheduled reading of meters (master meters and sub-hot water meters) in a CHWS has been completed with one or more resulting “missed” readings (readings that cannot be obtained due to blocked access, safety hazards, meter fault or other factors), or readings that fail validation, an estimate for each missed or failed reading will be calculated as follows.

 Method W1: Hot Water Estimation Based on Corresponding Past Year Period